pannedbread/chtracklist/README.md

 *i donno what you call them. they're tracks that are from mainstream western media, from youtube or otherwise

 Tracks that give the chaos playlist life.
 Since the playlist is set to shuffle, these may appear at any time.
-Be wary(?).

 1. Justin Timberlake - SexyBack
 2. Lady Gaga - Poker Face